Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-snowflake-python-api/getting-started-snowflake-python-api.md

 1. First, download the [
 Quickstart: Getting Started with the Snowflake Python API](https://github.com/Snowflake-Labs/sf-samples/blob/main/samples/sfguide-getting-started-snowflake-python-api/getting_started_snowflake_python_api.ipynb) notebook from the accompanying repo for this Quickstart.

-2. Next, open the notebook in a code editor that supports Jupyter notebooks.
-Alternatively, open the notebook in your browser by starting the notebook server with `jupyter notebook` and navigating to the notebook.
+2. Next, open the notebook in a code editor that supports Jupyter notebooks (i.e., Visual Studio Code).
+Alternatively, open the notebook in your browser by starting a notebook server with `jupyter notebook` and navigating to the notebook in your browser.
+To do this, you'll need to ensure your environment can run a notebook (be sure to run `conda install notebook` in your terminal, then start the notebook server).

-Now, run the first cell within the notebook, the one containing the import statements.
+Now run the first cell within the notebook, the one containing the import statements.

 ```py
 from snowflake.snowpark import Session